sergio-burgos/ArduinoRoboticsSummer2017/FinalProject/Prototyping_0616.md

 Some photos can be found below and this is a video showing how the leg worked: https://youtu.be/kkIDmBfzg1M

 Another really helpful thing was finding this article (http://makezine.com/2016/11/22/robot-quadruped-arduino-program/) explaining the logic behind programming a quadruped robot with arduino.
 This includes some theory about Passive vs. Active Stability, the Creep Gait, etc. that were VERY helpful.
 I definitely recommend reading it if you're working on a similar project.
-They even have diagrams and videos that help you understand what you'll need to consider.
+They even have diagrams and videos that help you understand what you'll need to consider for your project.

 **Code:**